FrancesCoronel/personal-website-v3/site/content/about/resume.md

 ---
-title: Resume 📄️
+title: "Resume \U0001F4C4️"
 description: One page that tries its best to summarize me both academically and professionally.
   Hah.
 banner: https://i.imgur.com/vEg8KOi.jpg
 noComments: true

 ---
 ## For a live version of my resume, please refer to [my LinkedIn profile](//linkedin.com/in/fvcproductions).

 > And feel free to connect with me on there as well! 👥️